 - Knowing these and keeping them in mind gives you time for exam preparation.

-- It also reminds you to inform your employer early on that you may want leave for study and/or to sit the exam
+- It also reminds you to inform your employer early on that you may want leave for study and/or to sit the exam.

-If you can afford it, attend the contact course(s) offered on one of the campuses.
+If you can afford it, attend the contact workshop(s) offered on one of the campuses.
 These give you the opportunity to meet the lecturer(s) in person, work alongside and with other students, some of whom may become friends, and allow you to clarify any problems.

 It important that you share this information with other people/ friends/family as they may be able support you when needed and provide some extra motivation.